Golem-Base/typescript-sdk/README.md

 }
 ```

-Finally, create a folder called src, where you'll put the index.ts file as described next.
+Finally, create a folder called `src`, where you'll put the `index.ts` file as described next.

 ```
 golem-sdk-practice/